Roblox business chief to depart

 "We firmly believe that all brands will eventually have a presence on Roblox," Wootton said in a statement.

-KC will take over a human resources division that has been reporting to Donato.
+The company also said Arvind KC, hired for the newly created position of Chief People and Systems Officer, will take over the recruiting division of human resources that had been reporting to Donato.

 (Reporting by Anna Tong in San Francisco; Editing by Edmund Klamann)